ethan201not404/Math-Mentorship-2024/README.md

 ## Research Project Structure

-During the program, mentee and mentor will:
+During the program, mentees and mentor will:
 - Work on and discuss various topics in mathematics.
 - Develop a research poster on a single problem or topic.
 - Engage in independent work and reading, returning to mentors with questions.